-Broadly, data storage is comprised of primary storage ("main memory") and secondary storage ("auxiliary storage"), although tertiary storage ("nearline or cloud storage") is a growing segment.
-Primary storage allows for the short-term storage of data.
-Information is retained for immediate use, directly accessible by the CPU, until the main device is reset or turned off.
-The primary memory of a computer is called “random access memory” (RAM), with the two most commonly used forms of modern RAM are static RAM (SRAM) and dynamic RAM (DRAM).
-The global DRAM market is projected to reach 63 billion U.S. dollars by 2020 and, for the time being, Samsung stands as the largest manufacturer of DRAM in terms of revenues.
+Primary storage, often referred to as memory, allows for the short-term storage of data.
+Information is retained for immediate use and is directly accessible by the central processing unit (CPU), usually until the main device is reset or turned off.
+The primary memory of a device is called random access memory or RAM, with the two most used forms of modern RAM being static RAM (SRAM) and dynamic RAM (DRAM).
+The global DRAM market generated over 18 billion U.S. dollars in the third quarter of 2022, with Samsung being the largest manufacturer of DRAM in terms of revenue.

 This text provides general information.
 Statista assumes no